 Dr. Barwale’s contribution to the private seed industry in India as a whole is equally impressive.
 With over 100 private companies producing and marketing hybrid seed to India’s farmers, the level of seed being distributed is more than 40 times what it was in the early 1950s following independence.
 Over half of India’s food crops are grown using domestically produced seed, and a significant amount of privately developed crop seed is now being exported outside of India.

 Also a remarkable humanitarian, Dr. Barwale created the Mahyco Research Foundation (now known as the Barwale Foundation) to support scientific research in areas crucial to supporting India’s growing population.

-Now retired, Dr. Barwale is chairman of the Bombay Public Community Trust.
-Noted by the Crop Science Society of America as the Father of Seed Industry in India, he has also been extensively involved in training other developing countries’ seed growers to build strong private seed industries.
+After retirement, Dr. Barwale served as chairman of the Bombay Public Community Trust.
+Noted by the Crop Science Society of America as the Father of Seed Industry in India, he was also extensively involved in training other developing countries’ seed growers to build strong private seed industries.
 He received the Indian government’s 2001 Padma Bhushan award for outstanding commercial and economic achievement, a 2002 honorary doctorate in science from Tamil Nadu Agricultural University, and the First National Award for Bio-tech Product Commercialization in 2003.